 - Preheat oven to 400 degrees

-- Put rinsed poblanos on a baking tray and roast for 15 minutes.
-Turn them over and roast another 10-15 minutes, so 25-30 minutes total roasting time.
+- Put rinsed poblanos on a baking tray and roast for 30 minutes, 15 on each side

 - Take poblanos out of the oven and let them cool.

-- Add 3 Tablespoons butter to a saucepan on medium heat.
+- While they are cooling, add 3 Tbsp of butter to a large pan on medium heat.

-- Add chopped onion to the saucepan, sautéing 5-7 minutes.
+- Add chopped onion to the pan, sautéing 5-7 minutes.

-- Mince 3 garlic cloves and add to onions, sautéing 1-2 minutes
+- Add minced garlic to onions, sautéing 1-2 minutes

-- Add 4 cups of stock along with 1/2 teaspoon salt and fresh ground pepper.
+- Add 4 cups of stock along with salt and pepper to taste.
 Stir well.